ScooloV/bbpedia/docs/core_rules.md

 HACKSPIT QUILLCHEWER'S
 FUN FACTS!
-*AccordIng to ancIent tradItIon, the Chaos* *all-Stars must cook and eat theIr coach*
+*AccordIng to ancIent tradItIon, the Chaosall-Stars must cook and eat theIr coach*
 *If they Iose a game.
-If they wIn, they\'re* *allowed to eat hIm raw Instead.*
+If they wIn, they'reallowed to eat hIm raw Instead.*

 **103**